kyma-project/examples/trace-demo/README.md

 helm upgrade --version 0.9.6 --install --create-namespace -n $KYMA_NS $HELM_RELEASE open-telemetry/opentelemetry-demo -f values.yaml
 ```

-You can either use the [`values.yaml`](./values.yaml) provided in this `kiali` folder, which contains customized settings deviating from the default settings, or create your own `values.yaml` file.
+You can either use the [`values.yaml`](./values.yaml) provided in this `trace-demo` folder, which contains customized settings deviating from the default settings, or create your own `values.yaml` file.

 ### Verify the application